Carolus-XII-Rex/Bankrupt-Parser/README.md

 ```{python}
 find_string(reqired_string, list_of_strings)
 ```
 function.
 After looking through a certian number of individuals manually, it became clear that there are lots of typos in the required pages.
-Thus search for some exact phrases may not be successfull.
+Thus searching for some exact phrases may not be successfull.
 This function allows to search for a string assuming that a certain number of typos might have taken place.
 (See [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance))

 In the end the whole process of data extraction is placed into cycle, iterating through TINs.